 It is the responsibility of each prospective PSTP student to complete applications to both the M.D.
 (School of Medicine) and Ph.D.
 (Graduate Studies) programs at UC Davis (see below).

 M.D.
 Application: Prospective PSTP students will apply to the M.D. program at the UC Davis School of Medicine and proceed through the regular admissions process.
 This includes completing the AMCAS application and specifying interest in the M.D.-Ph.D. program (PSTP) at UC Davis.
-Applicants will need to complete the M.D.-Ph.D.-specific essays as part of their AMCAS application.
+Applicants will need to complete the MD/Ph.D specific essays as part of their AMCAS application.
 Some applicants will be asked to complete a secondary application.
+The PSTP program (MD/Ph.D) deadline is October 1.
 Top applicants will receive interview invitations.
-PSTP applicants invited to interview will choose one of three interview dates in September, October, or November and will participate in both a standard M.D. interview (MMI) as well as a PSTP-specific interview during their visit to UC Davis.
+PSTP applicants invited to interview will participate in both a standard M.D. interview (MMI) as well as a PTSP-specific interview during their visit to UC Davis.
 All standard M.D. interviews (MMI) occur on Fridays whereas the PSTP-specific interview will occur in the afternoon of the preceding Thursday.